PAGE UPDATED: October 1, 2024

 • We are already experiencing a spike in demand for Full Panel testing in Tennessee as businesses prepare for the enforcement of these rules.

-In the run-up to October 1, we anticipate longer turnaround times than usual.
+In the run-up to January 1, we anticipate longer turnaround times than usual.

 As a safe basis for your production planning, expect about a two-week turnaround for a Full Panel report.
 This is likely to fluctuate to some degree in the weeks and months to come.
 Of course, we will do everything we can to deliver your reports faster if possible.